 We were incorporated in the State of Delaware in April 2000.
-Our corporate headquarters are located at 2505 Meridian Parkway, Suite 340, Durham, North Carolina 27713 in a facility we lease encompassing approximately 21,000 square feet of office space.
-The leases for this facility expire in June 2015 and February 2018.
+Our corporate headquarters are located at 2505 Meridian Parkway, Suite 100, Durham, North Carolina 27713 in a facility we lease encompassing approximately 29,053 square feet of office space.
+The leases for this facility expire in February 2021.
 We separately lease an additional 7,925 square feet of laboratory space in Durham, North Carolina.
-The lease for this facility expires in June 2018
+The lease for this facility expires in June 2018.

 Our corporate website address is www.chimerix.com.
+Our filings with the Securities and Exchange Commission are available free of charge through our website as soon as reasonably practicable after being electronically filed with or furnished to the SEC.
 The information contained on, or that can be accessed through, our website is not part of this Annual Report, and the inclusion of our website address in this Annual Report is an inactive textual reference only.

 ITEM 1A.
-RISK FACTORS.
+RISK FACTORS